-All of the simulation families under active consideration are listed in SummaryInfo, which provides a high-level description of each family, listing of runs, and a short comparison of a very limited set of metrics for each run.
+All of the relevant simulation families from v1.0 are listed in SummaryInfo, which provides a high-level description of each family, listing of runs, and a short comparison of a very limited set of metrics for each run.
 (Alternate location).

 [Please note that you can download a bit of python code which will put simulations together into families and create those lists for you, from the same location].

-Number of visits per pointing Vs. Area in the WFD (cadence note Q1)
+Number of visits per pointing Vs. Area in the WFD (cadence note Q1 … & Q2)

 Announcing the availability of some simple demonstrations of comparing metrics across families of simulations.